Trex Company Inc. (TREX) did well last session?

-As of Wednesday, Trex Company Inc.’s (NYSE:TREX) stock closed at $47.06, up from $45.54 the previous day.
-While Trex Company Inc. has overperformed by 3.34%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, TREX fell by -57.77%, with highs and lows ranging from $140.98 to $44.49, whereas the simple moving average fell by -40.67% in the last 200 days.
+In Tuesday’s session, Trex Company Inc. (NYSE:TREX) marked $47.08 per share, down from $50.69 in the previous session.
+While Trex Company Inc. has underperformed by -7.12%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, TREX fell by -57.89%, with highs and lows ranging from $140.98 to $44.49, whereas the simple moving average fell by -39.37% in the last 200 days.

 Lithium Stocks In The Spotlight